GongZheng-Justin/CP3d/README.md

 * MPI parallelization by means of [pencil distributed decomposition](https://github.com/GongZheng-Justin/ParaTC).
 In order to improve the parallel efficiency, we propose a new 2D pencil-like parallel configuration with totally 6 different pencil arrangements.
 <img src="./doc/picture/Parallel_strategy.png" width="50%" height="50%" div align=center /><img src="./doc/picture/CouplingRegimes.png" width="50%" height="50%" div align=center />

+## How to cite **CP3d**?

+[3] Z. Gong and X. Fu, A pencil distributed direct numerical simulation solver with versatile treatments for viscous term, Computers and Mathematics with Applications, 2021;100:141-151, https://doi.org/10.1016/j.camwa.2021.09.003.

 ## Overview of the solvers :book:
 &emsp;There are totally 6 solvers in **CP3d**:
 | Solver | Note |